alo9507/legacy-octobay-app/LIGHTPAPER.md

 ## Onboarding

-Any GitHub user, issue or repository can receive ETH/ERC20 payments, without knowing about this service or having an ethereum account.
+Any GitHub user, issue or repository can receive ETH/ERC20 payments, without knowing about this service or having an Ethereum account.
 The involved users will be notified on GitHub and also Twitter and via email, if provided in their GitHub profile.
 When they register to withdraw the funds, there is no need to prefund a newly created Ethereum account.
-The deposits will be automatically released and the GitHub user can immediately start using the service and act in the Ethereum network.
+Deposits can be withdrawn with no gas fees and the GitHub user can immediately start using the service and act in the Ethereum network.

 ## Promotion

 One of the key aspects of the service is the bounty and promotion system.
 The custom ERC20 token of the service is minted through merged pull requests.
-That way only contributors can mint the token while on the other side they can be spend (burned) to promote issues, projects or developers.
+That way only contributors can mint the token while on the other side they can be spend (burned) to promote issues, projects or developers on social media.

 ### Twitter